StackOneHQ/pydantic-ai/docs/toolsets.md

 ### StackOne Tools {#stackone-tools}

-If you'd like to use tools from the [StackOne unified API platform](https://www.stackone.co/) with Pydantic AI, you can use the [`StackOneToolset`][pydantic_ai.ext.stackone.StackOneToolset] which supports glob patterns for tool selection.
+If you'd like to use tools from the [StackOne unified API platform](https://www.stackone.co/) with Pydantic AI, you can use the [`StackOneToolset`][pydantic_ai.ext.stackone.StackOneToolset] which supports pattern matching for tool selection.
 StackOne provides unified APIs for HRIS, ATS, CRM, and other business systems.

 You will need to install the `stackone-ai` package, set your StackOne API key in the `STACKONE_API_KEY` environment variable, and provide your StackOne account ID via the `STACKONE_ACCOUNT_ID` environment variable or pass it directly to the toolset.